Joy in Jesus, Physician of Repenting Sinners

 In The Testament, novelist John Grisham describes one man’s surrender to Christ.
 Nate O’Reilly is a high-powered corporate litigator who wrestles with alcoholism and drug abuse.
 He went through four detox programs, crashing harder every time.
 Nate is a workaholic whose bad habits ruined two marriages and he had children with each wife.
 His employer sends him on assignment to Brazil’s tropical wetlands and Nate contracts dengue fever, an acute viral infection caused by mosquito bites.
 The disease is called “break-bone” fever, because severe joint and muscle pain make it feel like your bones are cracking.
 It causes high fever, gnawing pain, shaking chills, vomiting, and extreme exhaustion.

-Immediately Nate feels the fever leave his body and feels the spiritual baggage leave his soul.
+Immediately Nate feels the fever leave his body and feels the spiritual burdens and baggage leave his soul.
 It is as if, with one brush of mercy, the Savior wipes Nate’s slate clean.
 He breathes a massive sigh of relief, but his pulse is still racing.2

 Jesus Still Heals and Transforms

 Grisham’s story is modern fiction.
-But he describes what the Lord Jesus really did when He was here on earth 2000 years ago.
+But he describes what the Lord Jesus really did when He was here on earth 2,000 years ago.
 And what Christ still does now by His Holy Spirit around the world.
 Luke the medical doctor recorded a true story where Christ showed Himself to be the Physician of Souls who makes house calls and reaches out to repenting sinners.

 Jesus saw a tax collector named Levi sitting at his tax booth.
-“Follow me,” Jesus said, and Levi got up, left everything, and followed Him.
+“Follow me,” Jesus said, and Levi got up, left everything, and followed Christ.
 Then Levi held a large banquet for Jesus at his house, and a large crowd of tax collectors and others were present.
 But the Pharisees complained, “Why do you eat and drink with tax collectors and ‘sinners’?”
-Jesus answered, “It is not the healthy who need a doctor, but the sick.
+The Lord answered, “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners to repentance.”
 (Luke 5:27-32)

 Actor Jim Carrey said that everybody should get rich and famous, doing everything they ever dreamed of, so they can see that outward success is not the answer.
 Levi had everything money could buy, like Jim Carrey and Nate O’Reilly.
 But Levi was spiritually lost and empty until Jesus rescued him.
 Christ says that sick people need a medical doctor and an emergency rooms for their spiritual ailments.
 Admitting our need to Christ is our first step toward spiritual healing.
 Are you ready to do that?